The city that never sleeps.

 Norman had plausibly heard the second gunshot and Ramona’s bloodcurdling scream, seconds before she hit the solid ground next to him.
 For it is the sense known to die last.

 The place I’d once so eagerly wanted to escape to for a fresh start had indeed turned into renditions of a pusillanimous nightmare.
-A new life with new surroundings was going to be good for me, or so I had thought.
+A new life with new surroundings was going to be good for me, or so, I had thought.

-Six months in and I was yet to adapt to the fast lane and busy nightlife I wasn’t regularly accustomed to for the past four years.
+Six months in and I was yet to adapt to the fast lane and busy nightlife I wasn’t regularly accustomed to for the past six years.
 Therefore, I’d made a deal with myself to not let it get to me.
 I didn’t want to end up regretting my choices.

 New York City was a giant.